 Key person insurance is designed to insure the lives of your key executives.
 It helps you protect yourself, the company, and its creditors against the financial impact (loss) should one of your key executives suffer a disabling illness, injury, or premature death.

-If you answered "yes" to any of these questions, leadership economics comes into play.
+Leadership economics would come into play if you answered "yes" to any of these questions.
 Leadership economics is about minimizing risk, maximizing certainty, and mitigating hardship.
-Insure the economic loss your business would suffer in the event a member of your team experienced a disabling injury, illness, or even a premature death.
+Insure against the economic loss your business would suffer in the event a member of your team experiences a disabling injury, illness, or even premature death.

-The amount of life and disability insurance the business may need for a given executive depends on a variety of financial underwriting factors.
+The amount of life and disability insurance coverage a business may need for a given executive depends on various financial underwriting factors.

-Generally speaking, key person life insurance amounts are based on a multiple of an individual executive's salary.
-The multiple generally runs from 2 to 6 times their compensation.
-Other factors are also considered, including:
+Generally speaking, a key person's life insurance value derives from a multiple of their executive salary.
+The multiple typically runs from 2 to 6 times the executive's regular compensation.

-Your CPA or other financial advisor can also be a great resource for estimating the appropriate value of a key executive.
+Your CPA or financial advisor may also be an excellent resource for estimating the appropriate value of a key executive.